oss/calendarmod/README.md

 ```
 func (c *CalendarClient) UnsubscribeGroupFromCalendar(calendarID string, userlist []string) bool
 ```
 UnsubscribeGroupFromCalendar unsubscribes a groups of users from a dynamic Google Calendar.
-Call the function with the Calendar Client created from *func SetUpSVAClient*. <br>
+Call the function with the Calendar Client created from *func SetUpSVAClient*.

+If a user is not subscribed to the calendar in the first place, no operation would be done and the user would be added to successful user list.

 This function produces two lists of user cases documenting the outcomes of user calendar subscription attempts.
 1. A list of successful unsubscription cases
 2. A list of failed unsubscription attempts